Common Data Governance Challenges

 Modern governance can track current usage behaviors and surface them.
 This empowers leaders to see and refine human processes around data.
 The result?
 Deeper knowledge of how data is used powers deeper understanding of the data itself.

 Silos exist in every enterprise, and they never fail to cause data governance challenges.
-Silos arise for a range of reasons.
+Data silos arise for a range of reasons.

 Why Do Data Silos Happen?